tetratelabs/helm-charts/README.md

-# Tetrate Istio Distribition for Multi-arch Helm Charts
+# Tetrate Istio Distribition(TID)  Helm Charts

-Helm charts to deploy istio components on x86 and Arm based Instance.These istio docker images support multiple architecture i.e single image can run on x86 or arm based processor.
+Helm charts to deploy istio components.This charts defaults to multi-arch istio images which can be run  on x86 and Arm based Instance.These istio docker images support multiple architecture i.e single image can run on x86 or arm based processor.

 ## Setup Helm repo